Psalterium Sinaiticum

-The Psalterium Sinaiticum (scholarly abbreviations: Psa or Ps. sin.) is a 209-folio Glagolitic Old Church Slavonic canon manuscript, the earliest Slavic psalter, dated to the 11th century.
+The Psalterium Sinaiticum (scholarly abbreviations: Psa or Ps. sin.) is a 209-folio Glagolitic Old Church Slavonic canon manuscript, the earliest and a complete Slavic psalter, dated to the 11th century.
+It is considered to have been written in western Bulgaria or Macedonia.
 The manuscript was found in Saint Catherine's Monastery in Egypt, after which it was named and where it remains to this day.

-Discovery
+Discovery and editions

 The major part of the psalter (177 folios) was discovered in 1850 by the Russian archimandrite Porphyrius Uspensky (Sin. slav.
-38/O), and additional 32 folios with the exact continuation (Ps.
-138-150 and the 14 canticles) turned up in 1968 (Sin. slav.
+38/O).
+Additional 32 folios with the exact continuation (Ps.
+138-150 and the 14 canticles) were discovered in 1975 (Sin. slav.
 2/N).

+The manuscript was first published in Cyrillic transcription by Leopold Geitler.
+Geitler visited Egypt in 1880, but was given little time to work with the manuscript in the monastery, and consequently his edition, published in 1883, is regarded as unreliable.
+The text was again published by Sergey N. Severyanov in 1922, and supplied with a dictionary.
+Moshé Altbauer published a facsimile reproduction in 1971.

+The second portion of the manuscript was extensively discussed with facsimile reproductions by Ioannis C. Tarnanidis in 1988.
+A critical edition of the new portion was published under the editorship of František Václav Mareš in 1997.